pytorch/torchchat/README.md

 ### macOS (aarch64, x86)

-To use torch.compile, you should install OpenMP and a compiler with suitable OpenMP support.
+To use `torch.compile`, you should install OpenMP and a compiler with suitable OpenMP support.
 You can install OpenMP using conda by following the PyTorch installation instructions at https://github.com/pytorch/pytorch?tab=readme-ov-file#install-dependencies.

 Alternatively, you can also find libraries here: https://mac.r-project.org/openmp/ and from other locations.
 Alternatively, you may install